JuliaAI/DataScienceTutorials.jl/index.md

   @@tab-content
   # New to both Julia and machine learning?

-  To get started with Julia, you can try one of the external resources at the top of [this page](new_to_julia.md).
+  To get started with Julia, you can try one of the external resources found in the **New to Julia** tab.

   Once you have basic Julia competency, try the [Introduction to Statistical Learning](/categories/intro_to_stats_.earning.md)